gamblevore/speedie/Documentation/LanguageGuide.md

     function CountStringLines (|string| s, |int|)

 This just means we take a string and return an int.
-(The last declaration in a function, if it has no name, becomes the return type.)

 Let's just fill out the whole function.
 In the example code below, you will see that speedie doesn't use `;` to end lines.
 Also Speedie uses `.` to access object properties.